FilippoBovo/betfair_data/README.md

 # Betfair Data

-Simple script to download live market ladder data of a single market from Betfair and store it into a CSV.
+Simple script to download live market ladder data of a single market from Betfair and store it into a Sqlite database.

 ## Install